 What is the RICE framework?

-The RICE framework is a project management framework that helps you prioritize projects based on specific criteria, rather than a gut feeling.
+The RICE framework is a project management framework that prioritizes projects based on specific criteria.
 For the RICE framework, the criteria that make up the acronym are:

 Reach